-State's sixth-ranked men's team crushed the rest of the field in their eight-kilometer race by placing all five of their scorers in the top nine.
+State's sinth-ranked men's team crushed the rest of the field in their eight-kilometer race by placing all five of their scorers in the top nine.
 The Wolfpack scored 26 points to defeat runner-up Wake Forest, who scored 45.
-Last year's champion, Duke, scored 94 points to place the Pack's fourth finisher in eighth place, crossing the line one second ahead
+Last year's champion, Duke, scored 94 points to place third.

 Junior Chad Pearson was the Pack's top finisher.
 He finished second with a time of 24:28.
-Seniors Chris Dugan and Chris Seaton followed immediately behind him in third and fourth place.
-They completed the course in 24:31 and 24:33, respectively.
+Seniors Chris Dugan and Chris Seaton follow immediately behind him in third and fourth place.
+They complete the course in 24:31 and 24:33. respectively.